aaronsb/ai-dev-practices-guide/README.md

 ## Deployment

+The deployment process works in two stages:

-The documentation is automatically deployed to GitHub Pages when changes are pushed to the main branch, using GitHub Actions.
+1. **GitHub Actions Workflow**: When changes are pushed to the main branch, a GitHub Actions workflow builds the MkDocs site and pushes the generated content to the `gh-pages` branch.

+2. **GitHub Pages**: GitHub's built-in Pages service then detects changes to the `gh-pages` branch and deploys the content to the public site at https://aaronsb.github.io/ai-dev-practices-guide/.

+This two-stage process ensures that your documentation is always up-to-date with the content in your main branch.

 ## License